OSINTI4L/TraceLabs-CTF-MVO-Write-up-11.25/README.md

 **Image 3**

-The last image that was analyzed was a video shared by the MP 12 days prior to the CTF and originally posted by the MPF earlier in the year, post dissapearance.
+The last image analyzed was a video shared by the MP 12 days prior to the CTF and originally posted by the MPF earlier in the year post dissapearance.
 The video showed the MP standing infront of a lighting structure looking around and putting on a hat.
+An approximate one second frame can be seen in the video while the camera angle moves of a building in the background with a "casino" sign atop.
+This allowed us to locate the building via Google searches, Google Maps, and Google Street View.
+Utilizing Google Street View we then attempted to locate the lighting structure seen in close proximity to the "casino" building.
+The lighting structure was ultimately found and confirmed by comparing various data points such as a matching padlock and storage area, matching lighting, and a Chevron gas station sign that could be seen to the left of the lighting strucutre that was present in the video frame (see MVO submission).
+This was the exact location that the video was recorded.

+**Pulling It All Together**

+As we decided that the collected data points were the *most* relevant to the investiation, we began documenting.
+A flow chart was made with all relevant intel